softwarefactory-project/sf-docs/docs/operator/architecture.rst

 .. note::

-  Any modification to arch.yaml needs to be manually applied with the sfconfig script.
+  Any modification to the arch.yaml needs to be manually applied with the sfconfig script.
   Run sfconfig after saving the sfconfig.yaml file.